bamfdragon/bamfdragon/README.md

 <div align="center">

-    Chances are you came from ponytown, so please refer to the status indicators below for how to interact with me!
+    Odds are you were directed here from Ponytown; please refer to the status indicators below for how to interact with me!

 </div>